fwqefwqef/ChronoArkMods-windy/README.md

 # [Boss Rush Mode]

 Despawn all regular encounters and give their rewards at the start of the stage.
+Suited for quick playthroughs.

 Extra Settings